BillZaumen/bzdev/docs/index.md

     of formats including SVG and the scripting language used by the simulation and animation softwre listed above).

+      - epts-pop-icons (Icons for EPTS for use with Pop!_OS)

   - evdisk (A simple Linux-based utility that will create an encrypted file system using LUKS, accessed via the loopback device; the password [32 random printable characters] is